-Zombie-Loan Volume One is a manga by Peach-Pit, and it was published in North America by Yen Press in 2007.
-This series is rated “OT” for older teens; after reading this first volme, I would agree with this rating.
+Zombie-Loan Volume One is “OT” for older teens.
+After reading this first volume, I would agree with this rating.

 Written by: Peach-Pit